News, views and snippets from the dynamic world of health care.

 Click here for a full list of NMC events around the country

-The HPC “In Focus” February 2012 newsletter is available here.
+The latest HPC ‘In Focus’ newsletter was published in February and is available here.
 It includes details of upcoming events, new contact details for the NMC, new appointments, a focus on delegation and supervision of new consultants.

 The potential benefits for mobile working in healthcare are considerable and well-publicised.
-Significant challenges exist, however, in developing the right strategies and delivering successful programmes to achieve the return on investment.
+However, significant challenges exist in developing the right strategies and delivering successful programmes to achieve the return on investment.
 This Knowledge Centre brings together good practice, tools and experience to provide support and guidance for those initiating and implementing mobile working programmes and projects.
 Read more.
 NIGB Annual Report 2011

 The Standards build on work already done in this area, including by the National Leadership Council, and are consistent with the Nolan Principles on Public Life and other regulatory frameworks.
 Click here for more information.